Polynomial integrable systems from cluster structures: The dual Poisson Lie group of GL(n,C)

 Take $n = 4$.
 Let $x, y$ and $u$ be analogously defined.
 Computer verification shows that the polynomial $\varphi_1^{\low}$, in terms of the $u_{ij}$'s, has as many as $86$ terms.
 See Example \ref{ex:gl4} for a much cleaner formula for $\vphi_1^\low$ in terms of the minors of $u$. \end{example}

-\begin{rem} The two examples above show that our integrable system is quite different from the one of Gelfand-Zeitlin.
-In fact, in the case where $n=3$, the Gelfand-Zeitlin integrable system, depending on convention, contains either $u_{11}+u_{22}$ or $u_{22}+u_{33}$, but the Poisson bracket of $\varphi_4^{\low} = -u_{31}$ with both functions are nonzero.
+\begin{rem} Example \ref{ex:runningexGLn} shows that our integrable system is quite different from the one of Gelfand-Zeitlin.
+In fact, in the case where $n=3$, the Gelfand-Zeitlin integrable system, depending on convention, contains either $u_{11}+u_{22}$ or $u_{22}+u_{33}$, but the Poisson bracket of $\varphi_4^{\low} = -u_{31}$ with both functions are non-zero.
 Hence our integrable system and the Gelfand-Zeitlin integrable system are genuinely different. \end{rem}